01183 218197

 Car Hire Extras and Hidden Costs

 It's not all about the headline rate.
-On comparison websites a few pounds can make the difference between a car being seen and selected and not.
+On comparison websites a few pounds can make the difference between a car being seen and selected, and not.
 This has encouraged strong competition but also means car hire companies try to quote the lowest figure possible and claw it back by other means.

 Fuel Policies

 A common tactic used to increase returns on European destinations are "full to empty” fuel policies.
-You have to pay for a full tank of fuel on pick up, normally at more than pump price and return it empty "giving” the rental firm any fuel left in the tank.
+You have to pay for a full tank of fuel on pick up - normally at more than pump price - and return it empty, "giving” the rental firm any fuel left in the tank.

-Avoid this trap by choosing a car with a fairer fuel policy where, so long the car is returned with the same amount of fuel as it was supplied it with, you won't be charged for unused fuel.
+Avoid this trap by choosing a car with a fairer fuel policy where, so long as the car is returned with the same amount of fuel as it was supplied it with, you won't be charged for unused fuel.

 Our ‘Fairer Fuel' filter will, in affected areas, compare fuel policies fast allowing you to make an informed choice.